Vladimir Rosing: Early life

 Rosing was born into an aristocratic family in St. Petersburg, Russia, on January 23, 1890.
 His father was descended from a Swedish officer captured by Russian forces at the Battle of Poltava.
 His mother was descended from the Baltic German nobility.

 Rosing's parents separated when he was three, and his mother took Vladimir and his two older sisters to live in Switzerland.
-After four years they returned to Russia to live in Moscow near Rosing's godfather, General Arkady Stolypin, who was Commandant of the Kremlin and father of Russian Prime Minister Pyotr Stolypin.
+After four years they returned to Russia to live in Moscow near Rosing's godfather, General Arkady Stolypin, who was the commandant of the Kremlin and father of Russian prime minister Pyotr Stolypin.
 For a time they lived in the Poteshny Palace at the Kremlin as General Stolypin's guests.

 Rosing spent the summer of 1898 on his godfather's country estate south of Moscow near Tula.
 He traveled with his mother to meet Leo Tolstoy at his nearby estate, Yasnaya Polyana.
 At Tolstoy's request, Rosing's mother carried a message meant for the Tsar to General Stolypin, who later declined to deliver it.

 When Tsar Nicholas II visited Moscow, Vladimir and his family attended a performance of Tchaikovsky's opera Eugene Onegin, with the baritone Mattia Battistini, at the Bolshoi Theatre.
 They sat in General Stolypin's box just a few feet away from the Royal Box occupied by the Tsar and his family.

 Rosing's parents reconciled the next year, and the family moved back to St. Petersburg.
-Rosing completed his studies at the Gymnasium (school) which lasted for eight years in Russia, and the family spent summers on their country estate in Podolia, Ukraine.
+Rosing completed his studies at the Gymnasium (school) which lasted for eight years in Russia, and the family spent summers on their country estate in Podolia (present-day Ukraine).